techiediaries/techiediaries/_posts/2020/angular/2020-02-4-integrate-bootstrap-4-and-jquery-with-angular-9-8-and-style-the-ui-with-navbar-and-table-css-classes.md

 To complete this tutorial,  you'll need to, either:

-- Start with the previous tutorial, which takes you from installing the Angular CLI 8 to calling the Django RESTful API
+- Start with the previous tutorial, which takes you from installing the Angular CLI 9 to calling the RESTful API
 - Clone the [font-end project](https://github.com/techiediaries/ng-crm) from GitHub and follow the steps in the previous tutorial for setting up the project.
--  Directly follow the steps to integrate Bootstrap 4 in your own Angular 8 project.
+-  Directly follow the steps to integrate Bootstrap 4 in your own Angular 9 project.

-## How to add Bootstrap 4 to your Angular 8 Front-End?
+## How to add Bootstrap 4 to your Angular 9 Front-End?

-After seeing different ways to add Bootstrap 4 to Angular 8, let's now style our Angular 8 front-end UI, built in the previous tutorial, with Bootstrap.
+After seeing different ways to add Bootstrap 4 to Angular 9, let's now style our Angular 9 front-end UI, built in the previous tutorial, with Bootstrap.
 We'll use the first approach i.e we'll install **bootstrap** from *npm* and then we'll include `bootstrap.css` CSS file, *jQuery* and *Popover.js*

 ### Installing Bootstrap 4 and jQuery